 Therefore chairman announced there will be a second adhoc session tomorrow

-Chairman observes too that there are still some confusions, for example that the ETSI ISG QKD was mentioned several times but not the ETSI TC CYBER QSC.
+Chairman observes too that there are still some confusions, for example that the ETSI ISG QKD was mentioned several times but not the ETSI TC CYBER.
 They are very different and shows the flavour of the mathematician vs the flavour of the physician on how to resolve the problem caused by Quantum Computing to encryption.

 Chairman acknowledged that :